Vitamin B12 Vegan

-Vitamin B12 is an essential vitamin and without it health cannot be maintained.
-It is produced by microorganisms and is found almost exclusively in animal products.
-Because of this, vegans and vegetarians often struggle to obtain sufficient levels of B12 in their diet.
+Vitamin B12 is an essential vitamin; without its many benefits, health cannot be maintained.
+It is produced by microorganisms and found almost exclusively in animal products.
+As a result, vegans and vegetarians often struggle to obtain a sufficient dietary supply of vitamin B12.

-Is it possible to consume sufficient B12 as a vegan?
-This article aims to answer this controversial question.
+So, is it possible to consume vegan vitamin B12?
+This article aims to get to the bottom of this question.

 Is Vitamin B12 Vegan?

-Vitamin B12 is not actually an animal product itself.
-It is produced by microorganisms found in a number of places: soil, water-based algae, the digestive tract of animals and also the human digestive tract.
+Vitamin B12 is not actually an animal product, but is produced by microorganisms found in a number of places: soil, sea-based algae and the digestive tracts of animals, including humans.

-Vitamin B12 can also be found in traces known as micro-bacterial contamination on the surface of some vegetables, especially at the root.
-But these traces are usually so small that they are barely noticeable.
-Additionally, the B12 content can vary according to factors such as location, soil quality and type of microorganism present; meaning that vitamin B12 from this source is too rare, unreliable and too low in content to be relied upon as a vegan supply.
+In traces, vitamin B12 also occurs as a microbacterial contaminant in and on plants, especially at the roots – however, these traces are so small that they are often hardly detectable.
+Additionally, the vitamin B12 content can vary according to factors such as location, soil quality and type of microorganism present – meaning that vitamin B12 from this source is too rare, unreliable and minuscule to be relied on as a vegan supply.

-Even in the human body, vitamin B12 producing microorganisms can be found along practically the entire length of the digestive tract.
-The majority of these are found in the large intestine, where they produce quite significant amounts of B12.
-Unfortunately our bodies are unable to utilize this, as B12 can only be absorbed in the small intestine.
+Even in the human body, vitamin B12 producing microorganisms can be found throughout almost the entire length of the digestive tract.
+The majority of these are found in the large intestine, where they produce quite significant amounts of vitamin B12.
+Unfortunately, our bodies are unable to utilise this B12, as it can only be absorbed in the small intestine.
 In this way, faeces contain a considerable vitamin B12 content – but this is not available to the body.

-Despite this, a 1980 study published in the prestigious Nature magazine indicated that even the small intestine is able to produce significant amounts of vitamin B12.1 The same can possibly be said for the mouth and the throat.
-The is likely to be the reason why approximately 10-40% of vegans that were examined exhibited no signs of a vitamin B12 deficiency, despite their diet containing almost none.2
+Nevertheless, a 1980 study published in the prestigious Nature magazine indicated that even the small intestine is able to produce a significant amount of vitamin B12 (1).
+The same can possibly be said for the mouth and throat.
+The is likely to be the reason why approximately 10-40% of vegans that were examined exhibited no signs of a vitamin B12 deficiency, despite their diet containing almost none (2).

-However, to rely on this provision of vitamin B12 would be careless.
-Several studies have shown that between 60 and 90% of vegans are suffering from vitamin B12 deficiency.
-The risk here is clear and should not be underestimated.3-4
+However, to rely on this endogenous provision of vitamin B12 would be somewhat careless.
+Several studies have shown that between 60 and 90% of vegans are suffering from B12 deficiency; the risk here is clear and should not be underestimated (3-4).

-It is particularly difficult to obtain a vegan B12 supply in today’s world due to some general health factors:
+Nowadays it can be particularly difficult to obtain a vegan B12 supply due to some general health factors:

-- The bacteria requires a neutral to slightly acidic environment.
-Industrialized countries today have an increasingly high frequency of acidic foods, which can easily disturb the microbiological equilibrium of our digestive systems.
+- The bacteria that produces the vitamin needs a neutral to slightly acidic environment.
+Industrialised countries today have an increasingly high frequency of acidic foods, which can easily disturb the microbiological equilibrium of our digestive systems.

-- Many people suffer from bacterial overgrowth in the intestine.
-On the one hand this prevents the growth of probiotics (good bacteria).
-On the other hand it is also shown to increases the production of vitamin B12 analogs that prevent the absorption of genuine B12.5
+- Many people suffer from bacterial overgrowth in the intestine, which both prevents the growth of probiotics (good bacteria), and increases the production of vitamin B12 analogues that inhibit the absorption of genuine B12 (5).

-- The increase of extreme hygiene has meant that the likelihood of coming into contact with the relevant microorganisms is highly unlikely.
-Our ancestors and animals would have obtained B12 from traces found in soil contaminating berries, but this is no longer the case.
+- Extreme hygiene has meant that the likelihood of coming into contact with the relevant microorganisms is highly unlikely.
+Whilst animals and our ancestors would have obtained B12 from traces found on plants and berries; this is no longer the case.

-- In order to produce B12, the bacteria require the trace element cobalt.
-For many years now the cobalt content in humus has been decreasing.
+- In order to produce vitamin B12 the bacteria require the trace element cobalt, yet for many years now the cobalt content in humus has been decreasing.

-These factors are likely to be the reason why our bodies can no longer self produce vitamin B12.
+These factors and others are likely to be the reason why most people are no longer able to self-produce vitamin B12.

 Vitamin B12 in Animals

-The animal relationship with vitamin B12 is not quite the same as it is with humans.
-Ruminants such as cows are able to self produce sufficient quantities of B12 in their special stomach, the rumen.
-Other non ruminant animals unintentionally consume microorganisms, insects, soil, faecal matter and other vitamin B12 as they graze, something that the modern lifestyle has no place for.
+For animals, B12 production functions somewhat differently.
+Ruminants such as cows are able to self-produce sufficient quantities of B12 in their special stomach, the rumen; non-ruminant animals unintentionally consume microorganisms, insects, soil, faecal matter and other vitamin B12 as they graze and forage for food.

-This explains why animals that are herbivores do not require other sources of vitamin B12, unlike most vegans living in the western world.
-However, such animals living in captivity or on farms are often given B12 or cobalt supplements, because there is no longer a natural source available.
+This explains why animals that are herbivores do not require further sources of vitamin B12, unlike most vegans living in the western world.
+However, animals living in captivity or on farms are often given B12 or cobalt supplements, because there is no longer a natural source available.

-In our research for this website we tested a number of vegans for vitamin B12 deficiency and remarkably we found that some exhibited no signs of a problem.
-They had some astonishing similarities:
+In our research for this website we tested a number of vegans for vitamin B12 deficiency and remarkably we found that some exhibited no signs of a shortage.
+They had some astonishing similarities, such as they:

-- were on a totally or mostly raw food diet
+- Consumed a totally or mostly raw food diet.

 Theses: Vitamin B12 for Vegans

-- It is theoretically possible to obtain a vegan vitamin B12 supply
+- It is theoretically possible to obtain a vegan B12 supply.

-- A low stress level is favorable (=low B12 needs), high consumption of raw foods (=basic nutrition) and minimal exposure to pollution
+- A low stress level is favourable (which leads to a lower B12 requirement), high consumption of raw foods (which leads to an alkaline diet) and minimal exposure to pollution.

-Vitamin B12 producing microorganisms are heavily dependent on a supply of trace element cobalt; the central atom of vitamin B12 (hence the name cobalamin).
+Vitamin B12 producing microorganisms are heavily dependent on a supply of the trace element cobalt; the central atom of vitamin B12 (hence the name, cobalamin).

-Agricultural observations show interesting developments: cows with a normal diet and that consume grass can no longer survive without cobalt or B12 supplements.
-Due to decreasing cobalt content in fodder and grass, calves can die as a result of vitamin B12 deficiency.
-The deficiency leads to rapid weight loss, anemia and ultimately death.
-Therefore, cows almost always rely on a supplement for either cobalt or B12 in the modern day.
+Agricultural observations show interesting developments: cows with a normal diet that consume grass can no longer survive without cobalt or B12 supplements.
+Due to decreasing cobalt content in fodder and grass, calves can die as a result of B12 deficiency.
+The deficiency leads to rapid weight loss, anaemia and ultimately death.
+Therefore, cows almost always rely on supplements today for either cobalt or vitamin B12.

-Even some plants die without additional cobalt provisions nowadays.
-Soy beans are especially vulnerable to low cobalt levels in the humus and so are often fertilized with cobalt.
+Nowadays even some plants die without additional cobalt provisions.
+In particular, soy beans are often fertilised with cobalt as there tends to be low cobalt levels in the humus where they are grown.

-Exact figures are not available for cobalt, however, studies looking into other similar minerals show that trace element levels are continuously decreasing.6 Dan Reeter a researcher at the Bio-Systems Labs in Colorado, USA is certain that cobalt soil content has dropped significantly:
+Exact figures are not available for cobalt, however studies on similar minerals have shown that almost all minerals and trace element levels continue to decrease (6).
+Dan Reeter, a researcher at the Bio-Systems Labs in Salida, Colorado is certain that cobalt soil content has dropped significantly:

 “I can say with certainty there’s a decline of soil cobalt.
 Confirm this for yourself.
-Simply to pick any Ag magazine—they all push cobalt supplements, spurred by B12-poor condition of crops.”7
+Simply to pick any [agriculture] magazine—they all push cobalt supplements, spurred by [the] B12-poor condition of crops” (7).

-This all points towards an interesting conclusion: although vegan diet cannot sufficiently cover the bodily needs for vitamin B12 this is less so to do with the vegan diet per se, and more points towards the implications of a number of environmental changes resulting from industrialisation and the unnatural lifestyles of industrialised nations.
+All of these factors point towards an interesting conclusion: although a vegan diet cannot sufficiently cover the body’s vitamin B12 requirement, this has less to do with the vegan diet per se, and is more as a result of environmental changes that result from industrialisation and the unnatural way of life it has caused.

 Industrial agriculture leaches the soil and destroys the microbial flora, lowering the nutritional value of foods grown in it.
 Typical lifestyles involving unhealthy diets, high stress and often irritated intestinal flora means that the body is in need of even higher levels of vitamin B12.

-It is interesting how the condition of the soil appears to reflect the condition of the intestinal flora: in both circumstances the natural harmony of bacterial flora is strongly influenced by unnatural lifestyles.
+It is interesting how the condition of the soil mirrors the condition of the intestinal flora: in both circumstances, the natural balance is adversely affected by unnatural lifestyles.

-Unfortunately, these needs are mostly unfulfilled in modern society, but luckily there are plenty of suitable vegan vitamin B12 supplements, designed to help meet the body’s requirement.
-With this small addition, a vegan diet can be considered amongst the healthiest diets possible.
+Unfortunately, most people cannot fulfil these requirements today; fortunately, there are sufficient vegan vitamin B12 supplements to cover the daily requirement.
+With the help of this small supplement, a vegan diet can be counted among the healthiest diets of all.

-- Overall general health (particularly of the stomach and intestine)
+- General health (particularly in the stomach and gut)

 - Stress levels

-- Good health, generally good lifestyle —> 250 µg per day
+- Good health, moderately healthy lifestyle —> 250 µg/day

-- High stress levels, serious physical sport or a very unhealthy lifestyle (smokers, drug users etc) —> 500 µg per day
+- High stress levels, athletes or people very unhealthy lifestyle (smoking, drug consumption etc.) —> 500 µg /day